NouFuS/Auto-French-Subs/README.md

   *   `pip install transformers`
 * datasets library from HuggingFace
   * `pip install --upgrade git+https://github.com/huggingface/transformers.git accelerate datasets[audio]`

+# Usage
+  Edit the video_to_french.py file to specify the file name.
+  Run the file, it will create a srt file with the same name as the input video file.

 This project was a testing ground to work with the HuggingFace plateform.

+TODO: make a gradio GUI and a clean data input.
+For now, you need to modify variables the code itself.